StaticReadonly/StaticReadonly_dev_dz5/README.md

 My name is Vlad

-To run code navigate into folder in terminal and run "node <file>" command
+To run code navigate into folder in terminal and run "node 'file'" command

 **Bold text**
 _Italic_